spyroot/dpdk-pktgen-k8s-cycling-bench/pkt_generation/README.md

 ```
 This command generates the YAML files for 2 pairs of tx and rx pods but does not apply them to the Kubernetes cluster.
-This is useful for inspection before applying them.
+This is useful for inspections before applying them.

 Example 3: Create Pods with a Custom Container Image